top of page

 Philip the Apostle

-The synoptic gospel writers listed Philip among Jesus' twelve apostles without giving any further details about him (Matt.
+The synoptic gospel writers Matthew, Mark, and Luke included Philip among Jesus' twelve apostles without giving any further details about him (Matt.
 10:3; Mark 3:18; Luke 6:14).
-John, however, provided a little more about his calling as a disciple:
+John, however, provided a little more about Philip's calling as a disciple:

 Three men in robes engage in a conversation, set in a dimly lit, warm-toned room.
 Expressions appear focused and serious.